DevCycleHQ/cli/docs/generate.md

 USAGE
   $ dvc generate types [--config-path <value>] [--auth-path <value>] [--repo-config-path <value>] [--client-id
     <value>] [--client-secret <value>] [--project <value>] [--no-api] [--headless] [--output-dir <value>] [--react]
-    [--nextjs] [--old-repos] [--inline-comments] [--include-descriptions] [--obfuscate]
+    [--nextjs] [--old-repos] [--include-descriptions] [--obfuscate] [--include-deprecation-warnings]

 FLAGS
-  --include-descriptions  Include variable descriptions in the variable information comment --inline-comments       Inline variable informaton comment on the same line as the type definition --nextjs                Generate types for use with Next.js --obfuscate             Obfuscate the variable keys.
+  --include-deprecation-warnings  Include @deprecated tags for variables of completed features --include-descriptions          Include variable descriptions in the variable information comment --nextjs                        Generate types for use with Next.js --obfuscate                     Obfuscate the variable keys.
   --old-repos                     Generate types for use with old DevCycle repos (@devcycle/devcycle-react-sdk,
                                   @devcycle/devcycle-js-sdk)
   --output-dir=<value>            [default: .]
 Directory to output the generated types to --react                         Generate types for use with React

 GLOBAL FLAGS
   --auth-path=<value>         Override the default location to look for an auth.yml file